 Whether you suddenly injured your knee or you have a nagging pain that’s been getting worse for years, it could be time to consider knee arthroscopy.
 The orthopedic surgeons at Ortho 1 Medical Group have extensive experience using arthroscopy to examine your knee and repair the damage causing your pain.
-Call the office in La Jolla or Chula Vista, California, today or use the online booking feature to learn more about knee arthroscopy or schedule an appointment.
+Call the office in San Diego, Chula Vista, La Jolla, and Coronado, California, today or use the online booking feature to learn more about knee arthroscopy or schedule an appointment.

 Knee arthroscopy is a procedure that allows Ortho 1 Medical Group to closely examine the tissues inside your knee, diagnose injuries and diseases, and repair the problem.

 As a minimally invasive procedure, your surgeon makes several small incisions and does your surgery using pencil-sized instruments that fit through the incisions.
 They insert the arthroscope through one incision.
 It lights the joint and sends magnified images from inside the knee to a monitor watched by your surgeon.

 After using the image to examine your joint, your surgeon inserts instruments through other small incisions to complete your surgery.

 Surgery is the last resort for most patients after they don’t get symptom relief from nonsurgical treatments.
 However, some injuries need immediate surgery, and other knee problems have a higher chance of needing surgery.
 Examples include:

 Your surgeon might also recommend surgery if you have an infection or loose fragments of bone or cartilage in the joint.